 Personal injury claims are usually filed through the at-fault party’s insurance company by an attorney representing the injured party.
 The attorney attempts to negotiate with the insurance company for a fair settlement.
 If the insurance company denies the claim or does not offer a fair settlement, the attorney may file a personal injury lawsuit against the at-fault party.

 A workers’ compensation lawyer can assist you with filing a work injury claim by making sure you complete all the required paperwork in a timely manner.
 A workers’ compensation lawyer can also advise you of the best course of action if your claim is denied.
 If you decide to file an appeal, a workers’ compensation lawyer can be a valuable ally.

-If you would like to speak to a workers’ compensation lawyer about a work injury claim, or you filed a claim and it has been denied, call Harris and Graves, Personal Injury Attorneys to schedule a consultation.
+If you would like to speak to a workers’ compensation lawyer about a work injury claim, or you filed a claim and it has been denied, contact the personal injury attorneys at Harris & Graves to schedule a consultation.